Statement of Shared Values:

 The Coos watershed

 The Coos Watershed Association’s service area is the Coos watershed basin, which is a 610 square mile area that encompasses all the land and waters draining into the Coos estuary and ultimately the Pacific Ocean.
-There are two other watersheds in Coos County: the Tenmile Lakes watershed north of us also drains to the Pacific Ocean, as does the Curry watershed to the south.
-The Coos watershed is home to many different plants, animals, and people
+There are two other watersheds in Coos County: the Tenmile Lakes watershed north of us also drains to the Pacific Ocean, as does the Coquille watershed to the south.
+The Coos watershed is home to many different plants, animals, and people.

 What is a watershed?

 A watershed is an area of land that drains, or "sheds," water into a specific waterbody.
 The name suggests that a watershed is all about water.
 However, a watershed is an area of land where water flows from a high point to a low point.
 In fact, the water itself usually only makes up 1-2% of a watershed!

 The easiest way to understand the watershed concept is to picture rain flowing down a mountainside into a lake or the ocean.
 The whole surrounding landscape is a watershed, with water draining across to a single point.
 You can think of this happening on the large scale--such as the Mississippi River watershed, which drains over one million square miles of land and encompasses 32 U.S. states and two Canadian provinces--or on the small scale, such as the Mingus Park watershed, where all the water around the park flows into the pond.

 The world is covered in watersheds, big and small.
 In each case, water flows across and through a landscape on its way to a river, basin, or sea.
 Click here to see some beautiful maps of the world’s watersheds.

 Wherever you are in the world, you are in a watershed!